-It is important to recognise that foreign prisoners may need legal advice not only on matters relating to their criminal trial or conviction, but also on a wide range of other matters including their immigration status and their family affairs as well as matters of prison law.
+It is important to recognise that foreign prisoners may need legal advice not only on matters relating to their criminal trial or conviction, but also on a wide range of other matters including prison law, their immigration status and family affairs.
 Various steps should be taken to ensure that they benefit from the legal advice and assistance that is available to all prisoners in the country in which they are held.
-This may include the involvement of outside agencies which specialise in the assistance of foreign prisoners (Rule 21.5).
-Important in this regard is that they have information about the services they can access and that such access is facilitated by the prison authorities.
+This may include access to legal aid (Rule 21.2) and the involvement of outside agencies which specialise in the assistance of foreign prisoners (Rule 21.5).
+It is important in this regard that they have information about the services they can access and that such access is facilitated by the prison authorities.
 They may also need specific help in respect of translation (Rule 21.1, 21.3 and 21.4).
 It is important that such translation is accurate, impartial and recognises the requirements of legal confidentiality.
 It should be provided where a prisoner does not have a full understanding of the language used.
+In this regard, the CPT has recommended that foreign prisoners should have an effective right to the assistance of an interpreter when participating in proceedings which concern them, including internal disciplinary proceedings.